IDNI/TML/Development.md

 from what prolog supports (where compound terms are also used to define rules and are in that sense more powerful).
 This was by specs/design but is also the limitation of tml's tables design and strongly-typed implementation (we need to have 'bits' defined ahead of time, even with varbits).
-IMO that's something to think about and try to define it well and make it future proof.
+That's something to think about and try to define it well and future proof.

 Performance is largely related to possible # of bits involved.
 Also, compounds are not yet optimized for large arrays (like loading a file) but that's expected